ellis882/hangman-msp3/README.md

 ## 3. Data Model

+- I had created a [flowchart](flowchart-hangman/hangman-program-flowchart.png) to visualize which steps to take before building   the  game.
+  This gives you a clear view on where to put the different options in your code.
+  It shows a series of steps as boxes connected with arrows.
+Each box represents a step and the arrows show the possible next step(s).
+You can only move from one box to another in the direction of the arrow.
+You can never go backwards unless there's an arrow going back.

-- I decided to make 4 functions.
+- In the code you will find 4 functions.
-  The first functions pulls out a word from the list that is stored in a words file.
+  The first functions pulls out a (secret)word from the list that is stored in a words file.
-  This contains all the words that can be chosen randomly.
+  This contains all the words which can be chosen from randomly.
   The second funtions is to display the hangman graphics.
   Both functions come back in the play function.
   For this function i created a while loop to run the game until the secret word is guessed